frankshearar/Home/Packaging-Documentation-within-the-nupkg.md

 ![image](https://user-images.githubusercontent.com/16904420/52244182-3f5ded80-2891-11e9-875c-beddcaf49e2b.png)

 #### Other considerations
+* Similar to icon, NuGet.org admin view to remove the package documentation and block it from being displayed on NuGet.org or in VS during browse from NuGet.org.
 * Size and other limitations for the md file that exists on NuGet.org still apply.

 #### Validations